nshtg/ExtCSGO/README.md

 Aimbot with Fov/Smooth/AimKey

 # Q
 Why Its bypassing?

-Because Its using CreateProcessA To Get Process Handle Instead of OpenProcess.
+Because its using CreateProcessA to get processhandle instead of OpenProcess.
 # Usage

 1: Compile x64 Release